farnoosh27/NLP/DevOps/WalkinthroughCICD.md

 ```

 ## How to create the pipeline?
+For the pipeline to exist, we need to do it through the Codefresh
 ### Codefresh
 * CI
   * Prepare
-  * Test: static code anaylsis/unit testing
+  * Test: static code analysis/unit testing
 * CD
   * Push: push to gemfury
   * Tag: creating a release tag

-For the pipeline to exist, we need to do it through the Codefresh
+We want to have the CD action only after the code review on the **main branch**.

 ## Basics of CI/CD